Bacoknight/encouragement-twitch/README.md

 # Twitch Encouragement Bot
-A simple bot which uses the TwitchIO library to send an encouraging message to random channels.
+A bot which uses the TwitchIO library to send an encouraging message to random channels.

 # Usage
 To use this bot, you must populate a file called botsecrets.py with the following data: